 - Q. What level of swimmer do I need to be to enter the mass-participation swim?

 A. You must be able to comfortably swim your chosen distance in open water, or double the distance in a pool non-stop.

 - Q. Is there a map of the course?

 A. A map of the course is available on our Swimmer Info page.

 - Q. Do I have to wear a wetsuit?

-A. Wetsuits are optional when the water temperature is over 15 degrees.
-However, for safety reasons, all swimmers in the event must either wear a wetsuit or use a tow-float.
+A. Wetsuits are optional when the water temperature is 15 degrees or over.
+However, for safety reasons, all swimmers in the event must either wear a full length wetsuit or use a tow-float.